Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-an-existing-express-app.md

 1. **Faster Deployment**: Genezio optimizes the deployment process, significantly reducing the time it takes to get your app live.
 2. **Lower Costs**: Pay only for the resources you use, thanks to Genezio’s efficient infrastructure and scalable solutions.
-3. **Easy Migration**: Comprehensive documentation and support make migrating your existing Express app straightforward.
+3. **Reliable and Scalable**: No longer worry about PM2 and Docker.
+You write the code, and Genezio seamlessly scales it across multiple cores.
-4. **Reliable and Scalable**: Genezio offers a robust, auto-scalable environment, ensuring your app can handle varying loads effortlessly.
+4. **Enhanced Security**: Built-in security features and automatic updates protect your app against the latest threats without additional effort.
-5. **Enhanced Security**: Built-in security features and automatic updates protect your app against the latest threats without additional effort.
+5. **Reduced Management Overhead**: Focus on developing your app instead of managing servers and routine maintenance tasks.
-6. **Reduced Management Overhead**: Focus on developing your app instead of managing servers and routine maintenance tasks.
+6. **Easy Migration**: Obtain all these advantages with minimal code changes.

 ### How Does Genezio Handle High Traffic?

-Genezio automatically scales your application based on traffic demands, ensuring your app remains responsive and performs well during traffic spikes.
+Genezio, being a Function as a Service (FaaS) platform, automatically scales your application based on traffic demands.
+It works by executing functions in response to events and can handle a large number of requests concurrently.
+This ensures your app remains responsive and performs well during traffic spikes.

 <!--
 ### What Kind of Support Does Genezio Offer?